 If you work for yourself, you'll know only too well that the quieter summer months offer some respite and a chance to review what you're doing and how you might improve your business.

-With your website being your main shop window, it's important to ensure it's doing exactly what it's supposed to, i.e. attract and convert potential clients.
+With your website being your main shop window, it's important to ensure it's doing what it's supposed to, i.e. attract and convert potential clients.

 Could you be doing more?
 Is your website's copy persuasive enough?
 Does it reflect the quality of your work as well as show a little personality?
 These are all great questions to ponder before you launch yourself back into the usual chaos that follows a slow August.